 Summer Hours (3rd Sunday in May through Labor Day): Sunday, 8:30am

 We endeavor to discuss the issues of the day while respectfully welcoming diverse perspectives.

 The Social Action Committee strives for social, environmental and economic justice at the church, community and international levels.
 Members of the Social Action Committee are committed to improving our world and the quality of life of all persons.
 We have many ongoing programs.
-Join us on a specific project or come join us at our meetings on the 3rd Sunday of each month at 12:15 in Rm.
-1.
+Join us on a specific project or come join us at our meetings ~ schedule is irregular; read our newsletter & e-updates for notices of meeting dates.